 Posted by Willy Franzen on August 27, 2010.
-Positions below updated every five minutes.
+Jobs updated daily.

 When I think of outfitters, I think of an adventure.
 I think of a business that is going to prepare me to fishing, hunting, canoeing, horseback riding, camping, or something along those lines.
 Apparently my definition is accurate, but the broader definition of an outfitter, at least according to Wikipedia, is “a shop or person that sells men’s clothes.”
 I guess that makes Bonobos and Gilt Groupe my two favorite “outfitters.”
 It also means that Pittsburgh, PA based American Eagle Outfitters was accurately named, at least until they started selling women’s and children’s clothing in addition to their men’s line.
 Maybe that’s why use see them using AE much more often than AEO.
 I’m sure you recognize the clothes, and you probably have seen one of American Eagle Outfitters 950+ stores in the last shopping mall that you visited.
 Their brand is all over the place, so it’s hard to miss.